AminuKano/Embedded-System-Security-/Bluetooth System Setup & Security Audit/README.md

     <img width="80%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/bt_11.PNG">
 </p>

-* This confirms that you have made communication between the two devices.
+* This confirms that there is data communication between the two devices.

 ## Packet Sniffing with Ubertooth One